 COMPUTERIZED TOMOGRAPHY (CT) TECHNOLOGIES

 CTs are a lot like medical CAT scans – powerful and precise, but slower and more expensive than other x-rays.

 CTs use many detectors installed on a rotating system that surrounds the scanned object.
 X-ray beams penetrate the target and the system’s rotation helps create 2D slices of the object.
 A conveyor then moves the object through the machine and captures multiple 2D slices.
 These slices are then combined in a computer to create a complete 3D image of the object.

 The 3D image offers the operator fantastic spatial resolution and inspection tools.
 CTs can look past or around elements obstructing the operator’s view.
 This makes threats harder to hide since operators can just rotate the image and see around obstructions blocking their view.

 Astrophysics, Inc. makes hidden threats visible.
-We manufacture leading X-ray security scanners and offer cutting-edge imaging for any application and budget.
+We manufacture leading x-ray security scanners and offer cutting-edge imaging for any application and budget.
 Operators in 138 countries use our advanced system features, including 6-Color Imaging and Picture Perfect functionality, to detect threats and contraband hidden within everything from suitcases to cargo containers.
-Astrophysics, Inc. units adhere to rigorous industry specifications, and we offer TSA- and ECAC-qualified scanners for any security mission.
-Follow us on Twitter and LinkedIn for the latest news and X-ray product updates.
+Astrophysics, Inc. units adhere to rigorous industry specifications, and we offer qualified scanners for any security mission.
+Follow us on Twitter and LinkedIn for the latest news and x-ray product updates.